truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

 - data provisioning
 ---

-TrueNAS SCALE provides basic permissions settings and an access control list (ACL) editor to define dataset permissions.
+TrueNAS provides basic permissions settings and an access control list (ACL) editor to define dataset permissions.
 ACL permissions control the actions users can perform on dataset contents and shares.

 {{< hint type=note >}}